 At the very beginning when Blanche and Stanley meet, she notices the huge differences including cultural differences and class differences between she and Stanley, of course the conflicts between them are inevitable, especially when she is attracted by the masculinity of Stanley unconsciously.
 So, the conflicts between Blanche's ego and superego reveal.
 As the analysis by Bigsby goes, "For Blanche is powerfully attracted by the social crudity and masculine directness which she simultaneously despises."
-[6] Bigsby is right by pointing out the contradictories of Blanche's inner world.
-Thought for the moment she seems live at present, she still encounters two layers of conflicts: id and superego within her inner self, and the inner self with the attraction of the outside world (masculine).
+[6] Bigsby is right by pointing out the contradictions of Blanche's inner world.
+Though for the moment she seems live at present, she still encounters two layers of conflicts: id and superego within her inner self, and the inner self with the attraction of the outside world (masculinity) and fear of it.